 Michigan Farm Bureau should continue to inform the public about agricultural employment and the economic contributions farm labor makes to the local and state economies, and correct widespread misconceptions about farm labor conditions.

-Michigan does not have a labor relations law for farm workers that establishes the parameters for conducting union representation elections and labor contract negotiations.
-Farm workers have begun to use basic contract law as the basis for achieving successful labor agreements.
+Michigan does not have a labor relations law for farm workers and they are using basic contract law as the basis for achieving successful labor agreements.

 The family farm exemption in the Migrant and Seasonal Agricultural Workers Protection Act is being eroded by the expansion of the terms “recruitment” and “transportation.”
 We oppose the inclusion of gratuitous referrals and transportation in the course of employment when the vehicle is not driven by a family member, in the determination of whether the family farm exemption applies.

 The North American Industrial Classification System (NAICS), sector 11 should be the standardized definition for agriculture and farm work for all state labor legislation.

 MFB should continue participating in recruiting efforts to ensure an adequate and legal agricultural work force in Michigan.
 Recruiting methods and programs currently being used should be evaluated for effectiveness.
 Efforts should be ongoing to more effectively encourage workers to come to Michigan.

 The State Workforce Agency should only refer legally authorized workers to all employers.